Barnes and Thornburg Building: History

 Daniel Burnham was one of the architects associated with the Chicago School.
 He designed the Merchants Bank Building using Louis Sullivan's formula of base, shaft, and capital.
 The base, consisting of the first floor and mezzanine, is of Indiana limestone.
 The shaft is of red brick, while the attic floor capital has profuse Classical moldings of terra cotta.

 The 17 floors are used primarily for office space.
 The building and its annex at 7 E. Washington Street were added to National Register of Historic Places in 1982.
 It is located in the Washington Street-Monument Circle Historic District.
 Its current owner and primary occupant is the law firm of Barnes & Thornburg, LLP.

 For nearly 70 years, Merchants National Bank and later Merchants National Corporation had used the building as its headquarters from 1908 until the completion of Merchants Plaza in June 1977.

-Most of the first floor was, until 2011, most recently occupied by a Borders Book Store.
+Most of the first floor was, until 2011, most recently occupied by a Borders.
 It is now occupied by First Financial Bank.